omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [RedScript](https://github.com/AdamBrodzinski/RedScript) Ruby-flavored JavaScript.
 * [Daonode](https://github.com/chaosim/daonode) functional logic solver, compiler.
 * [LiteScript](https://github.com/luciotato/LiteScript) Literate, highly-readable, type annotated, imperative language that compiles to JavaScript.
-* [Radium](https://github.com/RadiumLang/radium) A programming language with design of syntax and simplicity as a big focus.
 * [ColaScript](https://github.com/TrigenSoftware/ColaScript) similar to Dart, CoffeeScript, Python and PHP
 * [Taijilang](https://github.com/taijiweb/taijilang) a customizable and extensible language with dynamic parser and meta language.
 * [MoonScript](http://moonscript.org/) MoonScript is a dynamic scripting language that compiles into Lua.
 The syntax of MoonScript has been heavily inspired by the syntax of CoffeeScript.